Yujin1007/Yujin1007.github.io/_pages/about.md

 3️⃣ What are the key differences that distinguish AI agents from humans in the process of learning new skills?
 What aspects of human learning can AI systems leverage?

-I am a research scientist at the Korea Institute of Science and Technology [(KIST)]( https://eng.kist.re.kr/eng/index.do) under the amazing supervision of a senior researcher, [Yisoo Lee](https://sites.google.com/view/kist-arc/home/people?authuser=0).
+I am a research scientist at the Korea Institute of Science and Technology [(KIST)]( https://eng.kist.re.kr/eng/index.do) under the supervision of a senior researcher, [Yisoo Lee](https://sites.google.com/view/kist-arc/home/people?authuser=0).
 Before that, I received my M.S. from Korea University under the supervision of Professor [Myo-Taeg Lim](http://cml.korea.ac.kr/), where I studied reinforcement learning and path planning for autonomous driving.
 I received my B.S. from the University of Seoul.
 I finished internship at Hyundai Motor Group, working on developing autonomous driving decision-making and control.

+# 📖 Educations
+- M.S. in Electrical and Computer Engineering, *Mar.
+2021 - Aug.
+2023*
+  - Major : Control, Robotics and Systems.
+Korea University (GPA: 4.39/4.5)
+  - Research Scholarship from Hyundai Motor Group, *Mar.
+2021 - Dec.
+2022*,
+- B.S. in Electrical and Computer Engineering, *Mar.
+2017 - Feb.
+2021*
+  - University of Seoul.
+(GPA: 4.0/4.5)
+  - Research Scholarship from Hyundai Motor Group, *Sep.
+2019 - Dec.
+2020*

 # 🔥 News